tower1ight/World/Blogposts/Research System.md

 **Project:**
 **Grants:**
-Hex System: Generalized catagory inf
+Hex System: Generalized catagory building blocks
 - core hex to perimeter for more specialized knowledge
+- physiology, Behavior,
+To Butcher
+To Banter
+To
 -
 **Roll:**